Skip to main content

 Sofía Mesa

-Past Director and Intern
+Past Director & Intern

 Sofia was born and raised in Miami, FL to Cuban parents and is a first generation college student.
 She is a Senior and Hammond Scholar at the University of Miami, graduating with a double major in English, and Ecosystem Science and Policy.
 At UM, Sofia has served as the Chair of Student Government’s environmental agency ECO and as the Founding Sustainability Director at the free pop-up thrift swap, UThrift.
 After graduation, she plans on attending Law School and pursuing a career supporting environmental law and policy that protects both people and the planet.